lumpfish/openjdk-tests/doc/MoreTriage.md

 - Does the test fail if you rerun on the same or a different machine?
 - Does the test also fail at ci.eclipse.org/openj9?
 - Does the test fail on both hotspot and openj9?
 If it only fails on one then it may be a jvm issue.
 (Or it may be a test case issue!)
   - Not all tests run on both hotspot and openj9.
-In particular, many more 'functional' tests are run on openj9 (thety are the functional tests written by openj9 to test openj9), and many more 'openjdk' tests are run on hotspot (they are the tests written by openjdk to test openjdk and may rely on openjdk / hotspot behaviour).
-So if a test fails on openj9 or hotspot but does not fail on the other implementation it might be because it is not run on the other implementation.
+  - In particular, many more 'functional' tests are excluded on hotspot than openj9 (they are the tests written by openj9 to test openj9), and many more 'openjdk' tests are excluded on openj9 that hotspot (they are the tests written by openjdk to test openjdk).
+The excluded tests are not valid on the alternative implementation.
+  - So if a test fails on openj9 or hotspot but the same error cannot be seen on the other implementation it may simply be that the test is not run on the other implementation (check the exclusion list files).

 Is the test new?
-- Useful to know - it never have been run in the failing environment - it might just not work.
+- Useful to know - it may never have been run in the failing environment, or it might just not work.

 Is the failure aleady known?
 Look in
 - openjdk bugs database: https://bugs.openjdk.java.net/projects/JDK/issues